Who is Scout?

 I am one who helps imagine, design and build things that work well and feel good.

 I am one who trusts in a very big picture – a natural world that follows patterns and laws which work with breathtaking beauty, consistency and constancy.
 Those patterns and laws can be depended on, absolutely.
-I can follow any path I choose, for whatever reason might move me, and there will always, for me, be one truth.
+I can follow any path I choose, for whatever reason might move me, and there will always, for me, be a foundational truth I can count on: Life works.
+It works even better for me when I keep working with it.

 I am one who now understands that the more I can relax and move in concert with natural patterns, the more I am personally going to enjoy my time on earth, and the world around me is a better place for all of us when that is true.
-I am no longer meddling in things that are not mine, and showing up powerfully for the things that are.
+Less and less am I meddling in things that are not mine, and more and more am I showing up powerfully for the things that are.

-This is the territory this game came from..
+This is the territory from which WordTrails emerged.

 May it serve you as well as it has me, in whatever way it might.